 Increasing the temperature of the barrel can reduce the viscosity of the melt, improve the fluidity, avoid poor filling and welding, increase the dispersibility of glass fiber and reduce the orientation.

 However, the too high temperature of the barrel has a negative side.

 Excessive temperature will increase the tendency of oxidation and degradation of nylon polymer.

-Slight color change will be seen.
+A slight color change will be seen.

-The mold temperature.
 The temperature difference between the mold and the melt should not be too large to prevent glass fiber from depositing on the surface when the melt is filled.